LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 ```

 The code snippet above creates a counter and increments it.
 This operation may appear simple and benign, but it can be insidious in nature because a lot is happening the hood.
-Every time a counter is *initialized in this way*, Micrometer creates an object to sort and store all the counter's tags (This example doesn't contain tags).
-Then a `builder` object is instantiated to hold the meter's name and tags.
+Every time a counter is *initialized in this way*, Micrometer constructs multiple holding objects that contain the counter's name, ID, and tags (this example doesn't contain tags).
-Then, to register the counter, an ID is constructed and used as a key to store the counter in a map.
+After initialization, Micrometer attempts to register the counter if it hasn't already done so.
-This single counter has the potential to create a tremendous amount of memory pressure if it is created often enough.
+This construction of this single counter has the potential to create a tremendous amount of memory pressure if it is created repeatedly.
-Some of the exchange's counters are created hundreds of millions of times per minute, accounting for about 3% of total memory usage.
-This is unacceptable, considering most of this memory could be easily removed, giving the Garbage Collector (GC) a break.
+Counters that track the most frequently occurring events within the exchange are created hundreds of millions of times per minute, accounting for about 3% of total memory usage.
+This is unacceptable, considering most of this memory could be easily removed by rethinking when and how counters are created, giving the Garbage Collector (GC) a break.

 ### Efficient patterns for creating meters

-In the exchange, I was able to reduce Micrometer's total memory usage from 3% to 1%, freeing 2% of memory for more important operations.
-I used Java Flight Recorder (JFR) and JDK Mission Control to calculate memory use estimations.
+By rethinking the exchange's approach to counter management, the amount of memory used by Micrometer was reduced from occupying 3% of application memory to only 1%, freeing 2% of memory for more important operations.
+Tools such as Java Flight Recorder (JFR) and JDK Mission Control were used to calculate memory usage estimations.
-The rest of the article describes the patterns I used to create counters efficiently, reducing CPU and memory usage.
+The rest of the article describes the patterns used to create counters efficiently, reducing CPU and memory usage.

 #### A simple counter